First-order optimal codes for an adversarial nanopore channel: Deletion-correcting codes

-\begin{remark} We make a few observations about consistency-preserving patterns.
-First, under the assumption $T\leq t\leq \ell-2$, a consistency-preserving pattern has length at least $2T$; that is, it contains at least two complete least periods.
-At the same time, since $T\geq 1$, the length of such a pattern is also at least $\ell$.
-In addition, Lemma~\ref{lemma:consistent del} implies that a deletion burst of length $b$ in the output $\ell$-mers induces a deletion burst of the same length $b$ within a consistency-preserving pattern of the output string.
-If this consistency-preserving pattern has least period $T$, then it is necessary that $T|b$, so a deletion burst of length $b$ removes exactly $b/T$ complete periods of the pattern.
-Conversely, a consistency-preserving pattern of length $b+\ell-1$ with least period $T$ can admit deletion of at most $\lfloor b/T\rfloor$ complete least periods while keeping the output $\ell$-mers consistent. \end{remark}
+\begin{remark} Lemma~\ref{le:consistent-del} shows that a consistency-preserving deletion burst of length $\tau$ in the output $\ell$-mers induces a deletion burst of the same length $\tau$ within a periodic pattern of the output string.
+If this pattern has least period $T$ and $\tau\leq \ell+1$, then it is necessary that $T|\tau$, so a consistency-preserving deletion burst of length $\tau$ removes exactly $\tau/T$ complete periods of the pattern.
+Conversely, an input string that contains a periodic pattern of length $\tau+\ell-1$ with least period $T$ can admit $\ell$-mer deletions that correspond to at most $\lfloor \tau/T\rfloor$ complete least periods in that pattern, while keeping the output $\ell$-mers consistent. \end{remark}